Epispadias: Relationship to other conditions

-Women can also have this type of congenital malformation.
-Epispadias of the female may occur when the urethra develops too far anteriorly, exiting in the clitoris or even more forward.
-For females, this may not cause difficulty in urination but may cause problems with sexual satisfaction.
-Frequently, the clitoris is bifurcated at the site of urethral exit, and therefore clitoral sensation is less intense during sexual intercourse due to frequent stimulation during urination.
-However, with proper stimulation, using either manual or positional techniques, clitoral orgasm is definitely possible.
+Vulvas can also display this type of congenital malformation.
+Epispadias of the vulva may occur when the urethra develops too far anteriorly, exiting in the clitoris or even more forward.
+This may not cause difficulty in urination but may cause problems with sexual satisfaction.
+Frequently, the clitoris is bifurcated at the site of urethral exit, and therefore clitoral sensation may be less intense during sexual intercourse due to frequent stimulation during urination.

 Causes

 Epispadias is an uncommon and partial form of a spectrum of failures of abdominal and pelvic fusion in the first months of embryogenesis known as the exstrophy - epispadias complex.
 While epispadias is inherent in all cases of exstrophy it can also, much less frequently, appear in isolation as the least severe form of the complex spectrum.
 It occurs as a result of defective migration of the genital tubercle primordium to the cloacal membrane, and so malformation of the genital tubercle, at about the 5th week of gestation.